 The interpretive assumption in this argument is that Jewish law defines (or refines) the biblical standard for “justice,” which is why the absence of a statute of limitations in Jewish law would constitute a violation of the religious mandate.
 But if Jewish law is our standard for Jewish justice, then by that same criteria, holding institutions liable for their employees’ misconduct may be equally unjust.

-In “Jewish Law and Modern Business Structures: The Corporate Paradigm“, Rabbi Michael Broyde and Rabbi Steven Resnicoff briefly address the question of holding a company liable for damages caused by its employees.
+In “Jewish Law and Modern Business Structures: The Corporate Paradigm,” Rabbi Michael Broyde and Rabbi Steven Resnicoff briefly address the question of holding a company liable for damages caused by its employees.

 Although a comprehensive analysis of Jewish tort law is beyond the purview of this Article, internal Jewish law rules, unlike secular laws, do not generally impose vicarious liability on principals for the tortious acts of their agents, whether the tortious conduct is purposeful or merely negligent.
 Consequently, the only way shareholders could be vicariously liable as a matter of Jewish law is because secular tort law is somehow incorporated into Jewish law.
 [Emphasis added]

-R. Broyde and R. Resnicoff do not elaborate further, but I suggest the reason is because according to Jewish law financial culpability lies in the hands of whoever has the agency to cause damage or injury.
+R. Broyde and R. Resnicoff do not elaborate further, but I suggest the reason is that according to Jewish law financial culpability lies in the hands of whoever has the agency to cause damage or injury.

 In general, Jewish law holds human beings responsible for their own actions and are expected to behave accordingly.
-People are considered to be automatic risks for damages by default, such that they are always liable to repay damages in full regardless of the mode of the damage or the person’s intent.
-1 A person is even liable for damages committed while sleeping because the ultimate responsibility to control one’s actions falls on each individual, as would their consequences.
-2
+People are considered to be automatic risks for damages by default, such that they are always liable to repay damages in full regardless of the mode of the damage or the person’s intent.1 A person is even liable for damages committed while sleeping because the ultimate responsibility to control one’s actions falls on each individual, as would their consequences.2

 As long as an individual possesses agency, any actionable liability falls on the person and the person alone.
-If a slave causes damage, the master is not held responsible.
-3 On the other hand, a person may be legally responsible for damages caused by others, provided they do not possess agency – the classical examples of the deaf-mute, the cognitively impaired, and minors.
-For example, a person who gives such an individual a lit torch (such that subsequent damage is assured) would be liable to pay for the damages.
-4 Following these rules of justice, in order for an institution to be held financially liable for the misconduct of its employees, we must deny the agency of the perpetrators.
+If a slave causes damage, the master is not held responsible.3 On the other hand, a person may be legally responsible for damages caused by others, provided they do not possess agency – the classical examples of the deaf-mute, the cognitively impaired, and minors.
+For example, a person who gives such an individual a lit torch (such that subsequent damage is assured) would be liable to pay for the damages.4 Following these rules of justice, in order for an institution to be held financially liable for the misconduct of its employees, we must deny the agency of the perpetrators.

 None of this is to suggest that Jewish law would treat the enabling individuals as innocent.
 Someone who hires a hitman is exempt from punishment in human courts on the grounds that “there is no agent to commit a sin,” and the hitman is presumed to possess personal agency to decline to murder.
-However, the person who hired the hitman is considered liable in the heavenly court, that is, subject to punishment by God directly.
-5 The question here is not whether an institution or its agents violated Jewish laws, 6 but whether halakhic justice allows financial restitution for this particular transgression.
+However, the person who hired the hitman is considered liable in the heavenly court, that is, subject to punishment by God directly.5 The question here is not whether an institution or its agents violated Jewish laws,6 but whether halakhic justice allows financial restitution for this particular transgression.

-I addressed the distinction between human justice and divine justice in greater detail elsewhere, 7 but certain points bear repeating.
+I addressed the distinction between human justice and divine justice in greater detail elsewhere,7 but certain points bear repeating.
 According to Jewish law, courts must follow certain rules and procedures in order to reach a just decision.
-Biblical law prohibits distorting or perverting the judicial process, even to assist a sympathetic litigant.
-8 Judges who consider their personal reputation, or are influenced by the accolades of “courage” or the like may be violating what the Talmud calls, “the bribery of words,” 9 which would still be prohibited even to exonerate the innocent and convict the guilty.
-10 The burden of proof must always be met by the claimant, 11 and R. Yochanan is quoted as saying that God removes life from the judge who unjustly transfers money from one party to another.
-12
+Biblical law prohibits distorting or perverting the judicial process, even to assist a sympathetic litigant.8 Judges who consider their personal reputation, or are influenced by the accolades of “courage” or the like may be violating what the Talmud calls, “the bribery of words,”9 which would still be prohibited even to exonerate the innocent and convict the guilty.10 The burden of proof must always be met by the claimant,11 and R. Yochanan is quoted as saying that God removes life from the judge who unjustly transfers money from one party to another.12

-Regardless of the desirability of the conclusion, human justice may be said to have been served if the judicial process was conducted with integrity.
-13 This does not mean that human courts have the capacity to always punish the guilty 14 or provide adequate redress to the victims.
+Regardless of the desirability of the conclusion, human justice may be said to have been served if the judicial process was conducted with integrity.13 This does not mean that human courts have the capacity to always punish the guilty14 or provide adequate redress to the victims.
 Under certain circumstances, doing so might even constitute a perversion of justice.
 In these instances, the responsibility of cosmic comeuppance where the guilty are punished commensurately falls into the hands of God himself.
-This is not an abdication of an objective “justice,” but a different perspective of Justice, 15 one which incorporates recognition of human limitations and an affirmation of faith in God.
+This is not an abdication of an objective “justice,” but a different perspective of Justice,15 one which incorporates recognition of human limitations and an affirmation of faith in God.

-What all of this means is that if we are going to hold to biblical standards of justice as defined by intrinsic Jewish law, 16 then we would have to distinguish between suing the individual perpetrators of abuse and the institution itself.
-If we apply the halakhic standard of biblical justice consistently, we may even have to consider institutional liability itself as not only unjust but a violation of divine will.
-17 If we allow for the “incorporation” of civil law to impact the Jewish definition of justice, 18 then the statute of limitations cannot be considered to be inherently oppositional to Judaism.
-I suspect these are not the conclusions which the religion-based advocates wish to reach.
-19
+What all of this means is that if we are going to hold to biblical standards of justice as defined by intrinsic Jewish law,16 then we would have to distinguish between suing the individual perpetrators of abuse and the institution itself.
+If we apply the halakhic standard of biblical justice consistently, we may even have to consider institutional liability itself as not only unjust but a violation of divine will.17 If we allow for the “incorporation” of civil law to impact the Jewish definition of justice,18 then the statute of limitations cannot be considered to be inherently oppositional to Judaism.
+I suspect these are not the conclusions which the religion-based advocates wish to reach.19

 Contrast the religious argument for the CVA with the pragmatic approach adopted by R. Yosef Blau.
-In addressing the potential risks of institutional lawsuits to the New York State Assembly in 2013, R. Yosef Blau argued that it is precisely the threat of legal exposure which will motivate institutions to prioritize protecting its charges over its own reputation.
-20 This position is also shared by Cardozo Law Professor Marci Hamilton, who adds, “Only through a civil case can you document an institution’s negligence and the way it failed children.”
-In other words, exposing institutions to potentially ruinous lawsuits provides a magnificent incentive for institutions to proactively prevent abuse.
-21 In my opinion, this is the superior reason to support the CVA legislation.
+In addressing the potential risks of institutional lawsuits to the New York State Assembly in 2013, R. Yosef Blau argued that it is precisely the threat of legal exposure which will motivate institutions to prioritize protecting its charges over its own reputation.20 This position is also shared by Cardozo Law Professor Marci Hamilton, who adds, “Only through a civil case can you document an institution’s negligence and the way it failed children.”
+In other words, exposing institutions to potentially ruinous lawsuits provides a magnificent incentive for institutions to proactively prevent abuse.21 In my opinion, this is the superior reason to support the CVA legislation.

 At this point you may be wondering what is the whole point of this discussion.
 After all, if we ultimately reached the same conclusion, does it really matter how we got there?

 When Judaism is invoked to support policy, the implication is that God desires or demands a certain course of action.
 It suggests that those who disagree are, to put it bluntly, bad Jews.
 But civil legislation is not written directly out of Jewish texts, which means that details essential to the holistic system of halakhah will inevitably be excluded.
 To claim or imply that such a policy authentically represents Judaism is to disregard the parts of the Torah which one finds inconvenient or anachronistic, thus creating a misrepresentation of the Torah itself.
-While these sources may not make for good modern policy, a Shomer Torah cannot pretend they do not exist.
-22
+While these sources may not make for good modern policy, a Shomer Torah cannot pretend they do not exist.22

 I am not suggesting here that religious leaders cannot or should not advocate for what they think is best, nor that people cannot be inspired by the religious texts of their choosing.
 However, there is a significant difference between using canonical texts and interpretations to influence one’s opinion and claiming that one’s opinion is synonymous with the canon.